marzocchi/zsh-notify/README.md

 =======

-A plugin for the Z shell (and OS X) that posts desktop notifications when any command fail or when a long-running command finish without errors, if the terminal application is in the background.
+A plugin for the Z shell (and OS X) that posts desktop notifications when any command fails or when a long-running command finish without errors, if the terminal application is in the background.

 Requirements